-Please complete Tasks 1 to 3 PRIOR to our Zoom session on June 9:
+Please complete the following PRIOR to our class session on March 5:

 After you read Shin's chapter, consider the reflection activity below on Tse's model.